awabasif1/gyrobot/BUILD_GUIDE.md

 ### Both of you, together — Week 0: setup and shared groundwork

-1. Order all hardware from the BOM above — this has the longest lead time, so do it first, day one.
+1. Parts are ordered (see the BOM above / the spreadsheet) — this had the longest lead time, so it's already underway.
-2. Flash the Jetson: download the JetPack SD card image for your Nano 2GB revision, write it to the microSD card (balenaEtcher or `dd` both work), boot the Nano, and run through NVIDIA's first-boot setup.
-JetPack ships CUDA, cuDNN, and TensorRT pre-installed, so there's no separate driver/CUDA Toolkit install to do — unlike a laptop-GPU setup.
-Also install: Arduino IDE (for the Mega, on whichever machine you use to program it), and on the Jetson itself, OpenCV (usually already present in JetPack) and a C++ build toolchain (CMake, g++, both included in JetPack's Linux image).
-3. Set up the Jetson to run headless (SSH in over WiFi or Ethernet rather than keeping a monitor/keyboard attached) — with 2GB of RAM you want every spare megabyte going to your pipeline, not a desktop GUI.
-Also add a swap file (4–6GB on the microSD is fine) before you get to TensorRT engine builds in Person B's Step 4 — building an engine is memory-hungry and can fail or hang on 2GB without swap.
+2. Flash the ESP32-CAM: in the Arduino IDE, install the ESP32 board support package, then open the built-in **CameraWebServer** example sketch (File → Examples → ESP32 → Camera → CameraWebServer).
+Set your WiFi credentials in the sketch, select the correct camera model (`AI_THINKER` for most ESP32-CAM MB boards), and flash it.
+Out of the box this gives you a live MJPEG stream at `http://<esp32-ip>/stream` — no custom streaming code required.
+You'll extend this sketch later (Person B's Step 7) to also relay commands to the Mega over UART.
+3. Set up your laptop's CUDA/cuDNN/TensorRT environment: install the NVIDIA driver, then CUDA Toolkit and cuDNN versions that match it, then the standalone TensorRT SDK (not the JetPack-bundled one — that only exists on Jetson hardware).
+This is more setup steps than JetPack's all-in-one install, but each piece is a normal desktop install with no ARM cross-compilation and no 2GB RAM ceiling to work around.
+4. Install the Arduino IDE (for the Mega and the ESP32-CAM — same IDE, two different board targets) and OpenCV on the laptop (for Person B's track).
-4. Both read through this whole document together so you have a shared mental model before splitting up.
+5. Both read through this whole document together so you have a shared mental model before splitting up.
 Draw the architecture diagram on a whiteboard in your own words — if you can't explain it to each other, re-read the architecture section.
+6. Agree on the protocol now, even though nothing uses it yet.
+There are two
+   hops: **laptop → ESP32-CAM** (WiFi) and **ESP32-CAM → Mega** (UART).
+Keep
+   the Mega-facing format identical to what it would have been with a direct Jetson link, so Person A's whole track is unaffected by this architecture change:
+   - Laptop → ESP32-CAM: an HTTP GET to a custom endpoint you'll add to the CameraWebServer sketch, e.g. `http://<esp32-ip>/cmd?lean=<x>&turn=<y>`.
+     HTTP GET is simple to test by hand (curl or a browser) before any robot code exists.
+   - ESP32-CAM → Mega: the same ASCII line format either way —
+     `"L:<lean_offset>,T:<turn_rate>\n"` — which the ESP32 firmware forwards
+     verbatim onto its UART pins after parsing the HTTP request.
+   - Mega → ESP32-CAM → laptop (telemetry): `"A:<angle>,F:<fall_flag>\n"`
+     over the same UART, which the ESP32 firmware can expose back to the laptop however's convenient (e.g. a `/telemetry` endpoint it caches and serves on request).
-5. Agree on the serial protocol now, even though nothing uses it yet: e.g. an ASCII line `"L:<lean_offset>,T:<turn_rate>\n"` from Jetson to Mega, and `"A:<angle>,F:<fall_flag>\n"` back.
-Write it down in a shared doc.
-Agreeing on this interface early is what lets you work independently without integration surprises later.
+   Write this down in a shared doc.
+Agreeing on it early is what lets you work independently without integration surprises later.

 ---

 ### Person A track — Balance / embedded (assuming zero embedded experience)

+*(Unaffected by the Jetson → laptop/ESP32-CAM change — your whole track reads and writes the same UART lines regardless of what's on the other end of the wire.)*

 **Step 1 — Learn the absolute basics of the Arduino Mega.**
 Follow a beginner Arduino tutorial: blink an LED, read a button, print